digital-work-lab/literature-review-seminar/slides/00-orga.md

 # Your instructor: Prof. Dr. Gerit Wagner

 - Sustained **fascination** for literature reviews for 10+ years
-- 2014-2018: **Disseration** on the scientific impact of literature reviews
+- 2014-2018: **Dissertation** on the scientific impact of literature reviews
 - 2020-2023: Postdoctoral fellowship at HEC Montréal (Canada):

     - Worked with **Guy Paré**, Ph.D., a frequent co-author and mentor, who serves as a Senior Editor for Literature Reviews at JAIS